Isra1997/Device-Configuration-Software/README.md

 java -jar ConfigurationSoftware-0.0.1-SNAPSHOT.jar
 `

-4. Import the `Device.postman_collection.json` and start testing the endpoint on postman.
+4. Import the `Device.postman_collection.json` and start testing the endpoint on Postman.